Training Outcomes Within Your Budget!

 Primitive Data Types

 Primitive Data Types in Java are the ones that are already defined by the programming language.
-In this, the size and type of variable values are already specified and have no additional methods.
+In this, the size and type of variable values are already specified, and no additional methods are available.
 The Data Types are hardcoded into the compiler to be recognised when the program is executed.
 Primitive Data Types are classified into eight types, as below:

 Example: